David-OConnor/dynamics/README.md

 This library uses a traditional MD workflow.
 We use the following components:

-### Integrators
+### Integrators, and thermostats/barostats
-We use a Velocity-Verlet integrator for the whole system.
-Langevin and Verlet (non-velocity) are planned.
+We provide a Velocity-Verlet integrator.
+It can be used with a Berendsen barostat, and either a CSVR/Bussi, or Langevin thermostat (Middle or traditional).
+These continuously update atom velocities (for molecules and solvents) to match target pressure and temperatures.
+The Langevin Middle thermostat is a good starting point.

 ### Solvation